0x62/LocalPrinter/README.md

 Clone the repository, create a config file according to the below and run with `node index.js`.
 You'll likely want to use another tool to launch the printer at boot and restart it if it crashes.

+I also recommend installing Tailscale + SSH to make managing the printer remotely easier.

 ## Configuration

 You need to create a `.env` file with the following options: